Haval H2s

-The Haval H2s is a subcompact CUV produced by the Haval sub-brand of Chinese manufacturer Great Wall.
+The Haval H2s is a subcompact crossover SUV produced by the Haval sub-brand of Chinese manufacturer Great Wall.

 Overview

 The Haval H2s is positioned slightly above the subcompact Haval H2 with a more modern design similar to the second generation Haval H6.
 Just like the other crossover products of Haval at the time, the model is available in two variations called the Red Label and Blue Label models.
 The variations features different styling in the front and rear end of the vehicle to target different target consumer groups.

 The Haval H2s is powered by the same 1.5-litre turbocharged four-cylinder petrol engine as the H2, and produces 110 kW of power and 210 Nm of torque.
 Gearbox is a seven-speed dual-clutch transmission supplied by Getrag.